 - Total cost of Ownership – Include available incentives and tax credits in your evaluation

-- Maintenance Strategy – Insource vs Outsource?
-Consider benefits and considerations of both options
+- Maintenance Strategy – Insource vs. Outsource?
+Evaluate benefits and considerations for both options

 - Infrastructure Needs – Consider your current and future routes, along with private site options